Byetta Lawsuits: Pancreatitis, Pancreatic Cancer

 The estate of Regina Kelly filed a suit against Mark, Amylin and Eli Lilly.
 She had developed pancreatic cancer after taking the prescription drugs Januvia and Byetta.
 Her estate alleges that the drugs “permanently and severely injured” her, ultimately being the cause of her death.

 Joel Whiteley’s mother, was prescribed Januvia in August of 2007.
 She died of pancreatic cancer in August 2009.
 Her son was able to file personal injury claims on behalf of her estate as well as a wrongful death claim.
-The case is currently pending in the federal MDL, and discovery in currently underway.
+The case is currently pending in the federal MDL and discovery is currently underway.

 Can I File A Byetta Lawsuit?